zygos/wd-material/material/2-core/3-node-sql/5-project.md

 In the context of this project, "questions" include coding tasks, such as writing a query to retrieve a specific result, as well as general questions about SQL and databases.

-Questions and live coding tasks should be ordered to be increasingly challenging, with 3 questions for each level of difficulty.
+Questions and live coding tasks should be ordered to be increasingly challenging, with three questions for each level of difficulty.
 Here's the outline of the different difficulty levels and the associated skills and concepts:

 1. **1st Level (Lowest Difficulty Level)**
   - Proficiency in executing simple SELECT queries (WHERE, ORDER BY, LIMIT, OFFSET)